 A city-state's influence in the world is measured by sets of tribe banners that it owns.
 Each Empire card has one or more tribe banners, and tribe banners can also be gained by defeating titans.
 Players gain victory points (VPs) for sets of tribe banners.
 After six rounds, the player with the most VPs from sets of tribe banners wins.

-- Ancient world / myth-inspired ancient civilizations
+- ancient civilizations / city-building

 Mechanics (from transcript analysis)